Local data in Angular Grid component

 }

 Step 3: To perform CRUD actions, leverage the actionBegin event.
-You can cancel the default CRUD operations by utilizing the cancel argument provided by this event.
-This allows you to dynamically call your server-side method using Fetch, along with the relevant data received from the actionBegin event, to update your server data accordingly.
+Cancel default CRUD operations using the cancel argument provided by this event.
+This enables dynamic server-side method calls using Fetch with relevant data from the actionBegin event to update server data accordingly.

 A. To add a new record using Fetch requests, follow these steps: